 Boating is one of mankind’s oldest pursuits.
 Over the centuries technology has helped people to produce more sophisticated boats.
 However, primitive and basic vessels still exist in many parts of the world.
-Check out more interesting historical tidbits of boats and boating!

-Here in this picture you can see 19th-century Canadian lumber and railroad king John Rudolphus Booth at a cookery mounted on a timber raft.
+Here in this picture, you can see 19th-century Canadian lumber and railroad king John Rudolphus Booth at cookery mounted on a timber raft.
 Timber rafting is one example of boating in which logs are lashed together to make a single raft.
 Unlike log driving, timber rafting is definitely safer and does not require a river current to move it along.
 It will do fine standing in a still river.

 Log rafts have been used since the ancient era.
-Larger balsa wood rafts were especially constructed for seafaring journeys and these weighed as much as 30,000 lbs!
+Larger balsa wood rafts were specially constructed for seafaring journeys and these weighed as much as 30,000 lbs!
 Log rafts are still being used today as a mode of transportation as well as for recreation.

 What you see here in this image are classic Peruvian fishing boats made of reed.
 Reed boats are among the oldest types of boats and the ancient Egyptians are among the first to use them.
 Reed is a tall, grass-like plant that grows mostly in the wetlands; the ancient Egyptians used reeds not only for making paper (also known as “papyrus”) but also for making boats.

 The Pesse canoe is considered as the oldest known boat, although it is believed that there could be other boats much older than that.
 The boat’s age is estimated to be up to 10,000 years old.
-Based on the carbon dating, the Pesse canoe was constructed during the Mesolithic period.
+Based on carbon dating, the Pesse canoe was constructed during the Mesolithic period.

-The Nile River was an essential part of life of the ancient Egyptians.
+The Nile River was an essential part of the life of the ancient Egyptians.
 They heavily relied on the Nile for their drinking water, for watering their crops and for fishing.
 The world’s longest river has also been a major route in Egypt and other countries, and the stuff of the many biblical stories.
 The ancient Egyptians constructed boats to cross the river in order to get to many places in the country.

 Needless to say, boating was a huge part of prehistoric Egypt, as reflected in this Predynastic Egyptian art dated 6000-3000 BCE.
 Other pictographs and pebble carvings unearthed by archaeologists suggest that these prehistoric boats are not mere simple canoes.
 It is thought that the ancient Egyptians were quite advanced and may have even developed a steering system which they used for fishing and transportation.